 Cryptocurrency and blockchain have entered into the mainstream of the finance ecosystem and have become a significant part of our life.
 Although it may not be as visible as other forms of currency has been subject to various regulations by the government, yet they are far more popular than perceived.
-Many retail and institutional investors have become highly proactive in crypto investments, especially in popular cryptos like Bitcoin, Ethereum, etc. Interestingly cryptocurrencies are no longer limited to the financial technology sector but are being used across a wide range of industries, from education to entertainment.
+Many retail and institutional investors have become highly proactive in crypto investments, especially in popular cryptos like Bitcoin, Ethereum, etc. The popularity of cryptocurrencies have received a great push with the inception of promising crypto trading platforms like Bitcoin Revolution, a fully automated trading software tool designed to trade the emergent cryptocurrency and forex trading market.
+To know more about this innovative platform traders can read through Bitcoin Revolution Software Review before investing.
+Interestingly cryptocurrencies are no longer limited to the financial technology sector but are being used across a wide range of industries, from education to entertainment.
 Few Governments are also adopting them more liberally than before, which has certainly boosted their acceptance and popularity.

 The recent BRICS summit is a clear demonstration of this growing trend, where the leaders from the member nations have discussed the idea of introducing their own cryptocurrency.
 BRICS is a five-member body with Brazil, Russia, China, India, and South Africa as members, and they have plans to create a single payment transaction system among these countries, which would be called the BRICS currency.
 Krill Dmitriev, the director-general of the Russian Investment Fund, has said: